Different email clients render emails in different ways. This article will provide information on how to best present emails across different clients

 The following user roles can create and send emails:

-You're about to do a large email send so you decide to send a few test emails to yourself and your co-workers.
-Seconds later you open the email to find it doesn't look quite the same as it did in the SharpSpring Email Designer.
-Images are distorted, text isn't the right size, and the formatting is all askew.
+Consider the following: You are about to perform a large email send, so you decide to send a few test emails to yourself and your co-workers.
+Seconds later, you open the email to find it does not look quite the same as it did in the SharpSpring email designer.
+Images are distorted, text is not the right size, and the formatting is askew.
+The email is unfit to send.

 This typically happens as a result of how Outlook renders their emails, but there may be several other reasons why your emails may look different.
-For the most part emails are sent as multi-part messages.
-Meaning, the HTML that holds images, clickable links, and formatting is separated from the actual text. upon delivery an email client renders the most appropriate version for it's capabilities.
-The result, sometimes emails look wonky!
+For the most part, emails are sent as multi-part messages.
+This means that the HTML that holds images, clickable links, and formatting is separated from the actual text.
+Upon delivery, an email client renders the most appropriate version for its capabilities.
+As a result, emails sometimes look strange.

 Keep these best practices in mind as you design emails in SharpSpring:

 - Test thoroughly.
-Open your email in various email clients to make sure it looks up to par or consider using a tool like Litmus to simulate all of the major clients all at once.
+Open your email in various email clients to make sure it looks up to par, or consider using a tool like Litmus to simulate all of the major clients all at once.